WowzaMediaSystems/germinator/README.md

 end
 ```

+#### Environments vs. Configure

+Germinate v2.0 now uses a method called `configure` to determine how the seed file behaves.
+This method replaces the previous `environments` method, and expands upon the idea of configuring the seed.

+Don't worry, this behavior is backwards compatible, by default the configure.environments value is set to the existing `envrionments` method value.
+This will be removed in the future, but is simply deprecated for now.

+For more details on how to use the configure method, see the example code above.

 # Germinating the Database

 To run all of the unexecuted seed files, run the following command from the application directory: